-Wanting to take a day trip from Paihia to the northernmost point of New Zealand, Cape Reinga?
-I went on a guided tour to Cape Reinga, but you can easily do this on your own, you just have to make your entertaining commentary that replaces the coach driver.
+Want to take a day trip from Paihia to the northernmost point of New Zealand, Cape Reinga?
+I went on a guided tour to Cape Reinga, but you can easily do this on your own; you just have to provide your own entertaining commentary to replace the coach driver.

 Tour To Cape Reinga From Paihia